National Origin Discrimination: Everything You Need to Know

 Height or weight requirements that are associated against a national origin when the requirements do not relate to the job

-Any employee who feels he or she has been discriminated against based upon these examples can file a complaint with his or her state's division of the EEOC.
+Any employee who feels he or she has been discriminated against based upon these examples can file a complaint with his or her state's division of the Equal Employment Opportunity Commission (EEOC).
 This includes instances of both employees and supervisors using this behavior, whether the employer knows about it or not.

 National Origin Group Under Federal Law